akhirsch/professional-page/cv.markdown

 We give a new semantics for authorization logics, based on the informal notion of semantics for the Nexus Authorization Logic (NAL).
 We show that this semantics is equivalent to the more traditional Kripke semantics.
-This work is in Computer and Communications Security 2013 in Berlin, Germany.
+This work was published in Computer and Communications Security 2013 in Berlin, Germany.

 - Domain Specific Language for Composite